lolzone13/Image-Processing/README.md

-# Image Dithering Algorithms
+# Image Processing Algorithms
-The C++ implementation of several Image Dithering Algorithms using the olcPixelGameEngine.
+The C++ implementation of several Image Processing Algorithms using the olcPixelGameEngine.